 There’s no such thing as bad weather, just the wrong clothing, goes the old saying that always does the rounds at this time of year.
 After incredible developments in textiles over the past decade, there's no reason to wear the wrong cycling clothing any more, so here's a selection of the best winter cycling jackets that'll keep you warm, dry and comfortable.

-A winter cycling jacket not only has to protect you from the elements, it has to cope with the heat and sweat that you produce when you ride at a decent pace.
+The best cycling jackets for winter riding should not only protect you from the elements, they should also be able to cope with the heat and sweat that you produce when you ride at a decent pace.
 Producing materials that are highly protective and breathable at the same time is the key challenge facing fabric engineers.

 The right clothing is more important than those fancy wheels you have your eyes on, a 20g lighter saddle, or any other bling.
 If you really want to get out and ride your bike in winter then invest your money in good clothing.
 It’ll transform your winter cycling.